utelecon/utelecon.github.io/en/online/tools.md

 Slack is a groupware app, and is a tool for communicating with group/team members through text messages.
 Users can create multiple "channels" where you can post text messages and have separate interactions at the same time.
 This feature is likely to be especially useful for communication within laboratories and departments.
 (Of course it can also be used in the classroom setting).

 - **[How to Communicate With Students on Slack](/en/articles/slack-communication/)**: This page explains basic use of Slack.
-- **[Using Slack in a Seminar-style Class (in Japanese)](/articles/slack-seminar/)**: This page introduces how to use Slack particularly in seminar-style classes.
+- **[Using Slack in a Seminar-style Class](/articles/slack-seminar/)** (in Japanese): This page introduces how to use Slack particularly in seminar-style classes.
 - **[Good Practices of Online Classes - Prof. Saito: Numerical Mathematics I / Computational Mathematics](/good-practice/interview/saito)** (in Japanese): A practical example of using Slack to collect questions regarding class content in on-demand classes.
-- **[Good Practices of Online Classes - Prof. Shiraishi: Law I](/good-practice/interview/shiraishi)**: A practical example of using Slack in a course to accept questions from students and provide consultation.
+- **[Good Practices of Online Classes - Prof. Shiraishi: Law I](/good-practice/interview/shiraishi)** (in Japanese): A practical example of using Slack in a course to accept questions from students and provide consultation.

 ### Discord
 Discord is a tool for communicating within a group or team.
 In addition to text chatting in Slack-like "channels", voice chatting (voice calls) is possible.
 The voice chatting feature is useful for holding casual meetings among friends.